matooo3/Pencil2Pixel/README.md

 ## Contributing

-We welcome contributions to enhance Pencil 2 Pixel!
+We welcome contributions to enhance Pencil2Pixel!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to our coding standards and includes relevant tests.

 ## License